molloy-lab/Dollo-CDP/example/README.md

     -t paup-dollo-hsearch-myotis-ves-all.trees \
     -o dollo-cdp-plus-hsearch-constraints-myotis-ves.tre
 ```
-This gives us the same tree as the other two analyses.
+This gives us the same tree as the other two analyses with Dollo parsimony.